Training Philosophy

 Behavioral Objectives

-• Apply the supervisory skill of evaluating in direct or simulated practice; and
+• Apply the supervisory skill of evaluating in direct or simulated practice.

-• Apply the supervisory skills of giving guidance and feedback in direct or simulated practice.
+• Apply the supervisory skill of giving guidance and feedback in direct or simulated practice.

 Evaluation Methods